patzly/grocy-android/app/src/main/assets/README.md

 ## Features

-- open food facts implementation for product naming with barcode
 - help page with note that all buttons can be long pressed to get a tip
 - translation contribution
 - Batch consume: icon (like flash toggle) for opening product, default is off for each scan